wp-plugins/easy-quiz/readme.txt

 *Easy Quiz* is a quick and easy quiz plugin to present a set of questions to your reader and let them check the answers.
 The answers and the statistics are *not* stored in your database and the purpose of the quiz is purely your reader's entertainment.
 It creates quizzes vaguely similar to the [BBC Weekly Quiz](http://www.bbc.co.uk/news/magazine-19511527 "BBC Quiz").

 All the survey/quiz plugins I found in the directory looked too complex for my purpose.
 They were good, but were geared toward serious purposes like collecting information, education and tracking etc.  All I wanted to do was to create an interactive page for my readers to take a test for their own entertainment.
 I didn't want to store their info on my server, give statistical analysis etc. So I wrote this plugin based on the excellent jQuery script called [jQuizMe](http://code.google.com/p/jquizme/ "jQuizMe code page").

+= Live Demo =

+**If you would like to see the plugin action, check [this quiz](http://www.thulasidas.com/do-you-believe-in-god/ "Will tell you if you believe in God!").**

 = Features =